amit1884/StudentPlace/README.md

 7. Profile consist of personal details , Cart and order Info.
 8. Click logout button to exit.

+### Testing Data

+1. Email: test@gmail.com
+2. Password: 123456

+# Note:

+1. If any error comes trye to refresh the page.

 ## Available Scripts

 In the project directory, you can run: